codeurzebs/Job-Portal-platform/Readme.md

-A Job portal platform that permits graduates to find thier desired tasks
+A Job portal platform designed in PHP that permits graduates to find thier desired tasks